-Not content with such a simple sum, nine-year-old Josef Sutton's mother, Sanda, also sent us a video of him solving a mind-bogglingly tough equation.
+Not content with such a simple sum, Josef Sutton's mother, Sanda, also sent us a video of him solving a mind-bogglingly tough equation.
 With such fantastical formulae being quite beyond our abilities to decipher, we asked one of our maths tutors, Becky Innes, to take a look at the video for us, to check that all was correct.
 She was rather astonished, to say the least: “This is incredible”, she remarked after watching the video, “it’s called integration by substitution and isn’t taught in UK schools until year 13.
-Even then, lots of 17 and 18-year-olds I’ve taught struggle with this.
+Even then, lots of A-level students I’ve taught struggle with this.
 This is really exceptional.”

 Here at Oxbridge, we’re passionate about lifelong learning, and that’s what makes us so excited when we see a love and talent for learning at such a young age.
 Intrigued by Josef’s incredible abilities and curious about his aspirations for the future, we decided to speak with him and his family and find out more about this remarkable little boy.